-The Third-Thursday Book Discussion Group meets the third Thursday of each month, except in December, at 7:00 PM in Rooms C-D. The monthly book is provided to participants.
-No registration is required.
-For more information, contact Librarian Rosemary Mirsky at (248) 246-3715 or firstname.lastname@example.org.
+The Third-Thursday Book Discussion Group meets the third Thursday of each month.
+Join us for spirited discussions of novels and non-fiction titles each month at 7:00 pm in meeting room C-D at the library.
+Books are provided for each session.
+For further information, please contact Rosemary Mirsky at (248) 246-3715 or email@example.com.

 The Salter Center Group meets the third Monday of the month at 10:00 AM in the Senior Room of the Jack and Patti Salter Community Center, 1545 E. Lincoln.
-For more information, contact librarian Mary Ann DeKane at (248) 246-3714 or email@example.com.
+Join us for engaging book discussions of the titles below.
+Books are provided upon registration for each session.
+For further information, please contact librarian Matthew Day at (248) 246-3732 or firstname.lastname@example.org.

 February 19, 2018 Invisible Wall by Harry Bernstein BIO BERNSTEIN Harry Bernstein grew up, in a small English mill town, was seemingly unremarkable except for the “invisible wall” that ran down its center, dividing Jewish families on one side from Christian families on the other.
 When Harry’s older sister, Lily, falls in love with Arthur, a Christian boy from across the street Harry must choose between the morals he’s been taught all his life, his loyalty to his selfless mother, and what he knows to be true in his own heart.

 March 19, 2018 Thirteenth Tale by Diane Setterfeld FICTION S Margaret, a young bookseller and amateur biographer, is chosen by Miss Winter as the recipient of the secret of her tragic past.
 She reveals, layer by layer, the mesmerizing tale of the Angelfield family that includes murder, insanity, feral twins, a ghost and a fire.
 Margaret's own past parallels Miss Winter's, leading them both through the blaze of memory to the truth.